B.C. is building more homes, faster

 Local governments

-You may need authorizations from your local government.
+You may need permits from your local government.
 Local governments are responsible for zoning and land use in their areas.

 - Find your municipality